 The exploration and production of oil and gas are governed by concession contracts and production sharing contracts (PSCs).
-Concession contracts provide for an exploration period of up to eight years and a production period of 27 years.
-PSCs provide for an exploration period of up to seven years and a production period of up to 28 years.
+Concession contracts provide for an exploration period of up to eight years and a production period of up to 28 years.

 Guyana